 Breathing normally during the test will get you the most accurate result.
 If you notice yourself breathing too hard or holding your breath before you start measuring, you can try taking three long, deep breaths to relax.

 Visualization can help you relax while waiting for your measurement to start.
 You might think about having a good result, especially if you have been taking your medications properly and following other recommendations from Lark.

 If you are in a doctor's office, on the other hand, making small talk while you wait with the nurse or other provider who is checking your blood pressure can keep your mind off the upcoming measurement.
 A short pleasant conversation can be relaxing.

 The more you practice, the more routine your blood pressure test will become.
 You can take your measurements one or more times a day at home, and practice getting it checked outside the home by going to grocery stores and pharmacies with monitors available.
 Eventually, the nerves that come with the measurement will diminish.
 Lark can help you keep practicing as it reminds you to take your blood pressure, automatically tracks your measurements, and offers summaries on how you are doing with your blood pressure trends.

 The most important thing you can do to be able to relax during a blood pressure test is to be confident that your blood pressure is the best that it can be.
 That may mean making choices such as taking medications as prescribed, following a nutritious diet high in vegetables and fruit and low in sugars and sodium, and staying physically active.
 On average, participants in the Lark program reduce their blood pressure significantly!
 That means living a longer, healthier life!

 Although it seems simple, crossing your legs can affect your readings!
-A study found that crossing your legs at the knees (one leg over the other), increased readings by 8 mm/Hg.
+A study from the National Center for Biotechnology Information (NCIB) found that crossing your legs at the knees (one leg over the other), increased readings by 8 mm/Hg.
 Over time, crossing your legs consistently during your blood pressure tests can cause you to have falsely high readings!